 Firth Of Forth

 You may be forgiven if our Central Belt reminds you of industry and busy towns.

 But here you can bathe in the contrasting moments of modern technology and historical villages.

 Take the chance to see Linlithgow Palace sited beautifully above a swan lake where Mary Queen of Scots was born.
 Linlithgow is a charming Fairtrade town and a very popular place to live.

-The Kelpies are now as famous as Eilean Donan Castle in advertising Scotland.
-They are the world’s largest equine sculpture and stand 100 ft (30m) tall.
+The Kelpies are now as famous as Eilean Donan Castle in advertising Scotland. you feel dwarfed by the world’s largest equine sculpture, standing100 ft (30m) tall.
 All plated steel.
-The sculptor, Andy Scott, decided for this model as it represents local industry and folklore alike.
+The sculptor, Andy Scott, was inspired by the importance of horses in the local industries of the past and Scottish myths alike.

 Crossing to the northern side of the Firth, there are more photo opportunities.
-You could include a visit to Dunfermline, the old capital of Scotland with the Abbey aptly used for filming “The Bruce” as this hero is buried here (see walks near Edinburgh) .
+You could include a visit to Dunfermline, the old capital of Scotland with the Abbey aptly used for filming “The Bruce”.
+The hero is buried here ( see walks near Edinburgh ) .
 Or choose Culross, a conservation village of Outlanders fame in three episodes !
 Soak up the atmosphere of a village that seemingly stood still in time , in the 17 / 18 century.
 The merchant’s palace (Culross Palace) and it’s beautiful gardens or Culross Abbey further up the hill invite to stay – with no shortage in cafés and eateries.

 - See the old castle where Mary Queen of Scot’s life began